-- The requirements of the Act concerning suitability and diversification of investments and the Trustees will consider those requirements on any review of this SIP or any change in the investment policy. - The requirement of the Investment Regulations: in particular that assets held to cover the Fund's Technical Provisions must also be invested in a manner appropriate to the nature and duration of the expected future retirement benefits payable under the Fund.
+- The requirements of the Act concerning suitability and diversification of investments and the Trustees will consider those requirements on any review of this SIP or any change in the investment policy. - The requirement of the Investment Regulations: in particular that assets held to cover the Plan's technical provisions must also be invested in a manner appropriate to the nature and duration of the expected future retirement benefits payable under the Plan. - In respect of the additional voluntary contribution ('AVC') arrangements provided on a money-purchase basis, the Trustees have considered the requirements and recommendations within the Pensions Regulator's code of practice 13: Governance and administration of occupational trust-based schemes providing money purchase benefits and regulatory guidance.
+Information on the Trustees' approach to investment matters within the AVC arrangements is included within this SIP.